• Sulfate synthesis in the skin captures the sun’s energy. Adequate sunlight exposure to both the skin and the eyes is vital to our long-term health.

 Yet chances are that your dermatologist has told you to “stay out of the sun and take a vitamin D supplement every day.”
 For some, this has seemed like good advice because we have been taught to believe that the sun causes skin cancer and that the only reason to get out in the sunlight at all is to boost vitamin D levels through its UV-stimulated synthesis in the skin.
 Driven by the belief that the benefits of sunlight exposure are mainly due to vitamin D synthesis, the natural conclusion is that vitamin D supplements would achieve the same goal.

 The story is not that simple, however.
 When placebo-controlled studies are conducted on vitamin D supplementation, they usually produce disappointing results.
 I believe the reason is that sunlight exposure is about a whole lot more than vitamin D synthesis in the skin.
-In a paper published in 2016, Richard Weller wrote: “A substantial body of evidence shows that sunlight has health benefits and that these are independent of vitamin D and thus cannot be reproduced by oral supplementation.”2 supply through supplements or through sunlight exposure.
+In a paper published in 2016, Richard Weller wrote: “A substantial body of evidence shows that sunlight has health benefits and that these are independent of vitamin D and thus cannot be reproduced by oral supplementation.”2

 THE ROLE OF SULFATE